temurchichua/temurchichua/resume.md

   - Emphasized the importance of sharing resources and knowledge for collective improvement.

 ### As Trainer:
+- TechCamp organized by Clevertone and TechPark - Zugdidi, Georgia | 11 August 2023
+  - Conducted Series of lectures with High-School kids to raise awareness about AI and its applications.
+  - Held a workshop on basics of data processing and Machine Learning.
+  - Trained various Machine Learning models with the students.

 - AI Week in TechnoPark - Telavi, Georgia | March 2023
   - Organized 5 days of lectures, workshops, and activities to raise awareness about AI.
   - Taught students the basics of Machine Learning and how AI works responsibly.